Detached-Attachment

 Sundaram (in a drunken drawl), “Only if you tell us.”

 “Don’t keep repeating that like a parrot.
-Tell us what is in your mind.” snapped Rekha.
+Tell us what is on your mind,” snapped Shambhavi.

-“We named you as Shankar Sundaram.
+“We named you Shankar Sundaram.
 How come you changed it to Shankar Sundaram Iyer?” quizzed Sundaram.

 “These are all way above my league”, Sundaram smiled wryly.

-“My stand on spirituality is amorphous”, added Rekha.
+“My stand on spirituality is amorphous”, added Shambhavi.
 Only God knows what exactly she meant by amorphous!

 “Yes.
 My father was keen to get me married and found Sundaram.
 He said that our horoscopes matched perfectly.
 I was so young and naïve.”

-“Mom, I know you were in love with an autorickshaw driver called Muniyandi.
-Fortunately, or unfortunately, that fellow committed a murder and was thrown in jail.
-Before he could come out on bail, grandfather moved places and got you hurriedly married to Appa.”
+“Mom, I know you wanted to elope with a history-sheeter called Muniyandi.
+Fortunately, or unfortunately, that fellow committed a crime and was thrown in jail.
+Before he could come out on bail, my grandfather moved places and hurriedly married you to Appa.”

 Sundaram’s eyebrows raised and furrowed.
 “I never knew that story!”

 “Yes.
-Never has been.
+Never has it been.
 We never gelled.
 Our marriage is somehow still surviving.
-Perhaps for the sake of the society.
+Perhaps for the sake of society.
 Perhaps for your sake.
 I don’t know.
 We are incompatible.
-I was young and immature and simply accepted what your grandfather dictated.”
-Despite her best efforts to suppress, tear drops rolled down from the corners of her large and beautiful eyes.
+I was young and immature and accepted what your grandfather dictated.”
+Despite her best efforts to suppress them, tears rolled down from the corners of her large and beautiful eyes.
 She came closer to Shankar and held his hand.
 “Perhaps you were the only good thing that happened because of our marriage.
 You are our bridge.
-Your father and I live in the same house and the world knows us as spouses, but that is right where it stops.
-Life has given no meaning to me.
+Your father and I live in the same house, and the world knows us as spouses, but that is right where it stops.
+Life has given me no meaning.
 Nothing whatsoever.
 Life to me has always been empty.
 Sigh!
 Anyway, tell me about yourself.”

 7. The scourge called power, wealth, money, and fame